-COLLECTIVE REMAKE: Art, Business, Education, News, People, and Recycling for Sustainability is a unique social enterprise—in Los Angeles County—designed to support the creation of worker-owned businesses and other kinds of cooperatives with people who have been incarcerated and other individuals who are marginalized socially and economically.
+COLLECTIVE REMAKE: Art, Business, Care, Education, Jobs, News, People, and Recycling for Sustainability is a unique social enterprise—in Los Angeles County—designed to support the creation of worker-owned businesses and other kinds of cooperatives with people who have been incarcerated and other individuals who live in communities that have been marginalized socially and economically.

 Over 50% of the Black Community in South Los Angeles is unemployed or underemployed.
 The unemployment rate for Blacks in Los Angeles is 17%, twice what it is for whites—one-third of black workers are underemployed compared to 20% of whites.
 For former prisoners, opportunities to find work for a living wage are few.